Mary Bloom Center serves the needs of the underserved indigenous poor in Puno, Peru.

 Vincentian Daughter of Charity, Sister Maritza, director of the Puno orphanage for girls received an infant, sick with enterocolitis necrozante perinatal, a condition developed by infants who are fed cow's milk.
 The baby's mother died in childbirth.
 With aid from the Mary Bloom Center, the baby who the sisters called "Francisca" received treatment for severe malnutrition and now, at age 9, is a healthy, active and happy young girl.
 Here Francisca literally "hangs out" with MBC president Father Phillip Bloom.

 Francisco Condori, whose infectious smile never seems to wane, suffers from congenital vertebral paralysis, a form of spina bifida which has disabled his legs and reduced his kidney function, causing chronic urinary tract infection.
 In 1999 the Mary Bloom Center funded his care and treatment which cost a mere $200 in Lima, Peru at that time.
-Today he is a thriving teenager, still with his characteristic smile.
+Today he is a thriving young adult, still with his characteristic smile.

 Please visit Upcoming Events to learn more about our Annual Dinner Auction.